 - Good practice technology and tooling

 - Flexibility works both ways – It comes with time-management and scheduling responsibilities that the professional will need to commit to.
-Professionals are almost always aware of this (nobody wants to be bad at their work and everyone wants to make a strong start to a new job) but many businesses seem to view flexibility as a zero-sum game.
 It’s perfectly fine to negotiate, to make a counter-offer and attempt to reach a compromise that works for everyone.

 - Flexible working policies should apply to everyone.
 Be consistent – this can’t be a perk just for a few.
-Apart from the logistical nightmare you’ll create for your business, it’s also going to lead to significant resentment among the rest of your staff.
-If you’ve got to the stage where you’re discussing it with some people, you should already have evaluated the needs of your existing staff and begun implementing flex for the company as a whole.
+Apart from the logistical nightmare you’ll create for your business, it’s also going to lead to significant resentment from others.

 - Fridays aren’t necessarily the day to work from home.
 ‘Working from home Friday’ is a common yet contradictory policy.
 It somehow implies that working from home is a lesser task than working from the office.
 Not everyone’s working rhythm is the same ie: you’ll want to do tasks that don’t require face to face collaboration on a Friday.
 This doesn’t allow for the variables of individual workers.
 Some professionals may excel at independent strategy work when by themselves at home, with a preference for doing this at the start of the week.
 Others may use the home environment for working through more routine work and may prefer this mid-week.

 - Work from home policies should bot just be for senior employees.
 In this scenario, high performance is rewarded by opportunities to “work from home”.
 This creates a hierarchy and cements an assumption that “work from home” indeed means have a rest.